 C404.1 General.
 This section covers the minimum efficiency of, and controls for, service water-heating equipment and insulation of service hot water piping.

 C404.2 Service water-heating equipment performance efficiency.
 Water-heating equipment and hot water storage tanks shall meet the requirements of Table C404.2.
 The efficiency shall be verified through certification and listed under an approved certification program, or if no certification program exists, the equipment efficiency ratings shall be supported by data furnished by the manufacturer.
-Water-heating equipment also intended to be used to provide space heating shall meet the applicable provisions of Table C404.2.
+Water-heating equipment intended to be used to provide space heating shall meet the applicable provisions of Table C404.2.

 C404.2.1 High input-rated service water heating systems.
 Gas-fired water-heating equipment installed in new buildings shall be in compliance with this section.
 Where a singular piece of water-heating equipment serves the entire building and the input rating of the equipment is 1,000,000 Btu/h (293 kW) or greater, such equipment shall have a thermal efficiency, Et, of not less than 90 percent.
 Where multiple pieces of water-heating equipment serve the building and the combined input rating of the water-heating equipment is 1,000,000 Btu/h (293 kW) or greater, the combined input-capacity-weighted-average thermal efficiency, Et, shall not be less than 90 percent.